Aodhan Quinn: Professional

 Quinn was selected by Philadelphia Union in the third round of the 2014 MLS SuperDraft (52nd overall), but wasn't signed by the club.
 Quinn later signed with USL Pro club Orlando City on March 19, 2014.
 He was released upon the conclusion of the 2014 season, a casualty of the club's transition to Major League Soccer.

 Quinn signed with Louisville City on May 11, 2015.

 In January 2017 it was announced that Quinn was leaving Louisville City FC to play for FC Cincinnati.
 Following the close of the 2017 season, FC Cincinnati announced they would not exercise the option to have Quinn return in 2018.

 Quinn joined Orange County SC on December 15, 2017.

 Quinn signed with Phoenix Rising FC on December 3, 2020.
-He scored a goal on his league debut in a 4-1 win over San Diego Loyal on April 30, 2021.
+He scored a goal on his league debut in a 4–1 win over San Diego Loyal on April 30, 2021.

 On January 19, 2023, Quinn transferred to Indy Eleven.
+He made his first appearance of the 2024 season after a season-ending injury in 2023 on August 2, replacing midfielder Ben Mines at halftime in a 5–0 away loss to Charleston Battery in the USL Championship.
+Quinn scored the team's first goal in their 3–2 loss to Rhode Island FC in the USL Championship playoffs on November 3.
+Quinn ended the season with 14 total appearances, including the team's historic semifinal appearance in the U.S. Open Cup.
+On November 20 2024, Indy Eleven announced that Quinn would remain with the club for a third consecutive season.
+Quinn scored his 10th goal for Indy Eleven on March 15, 2025, in the team's season-opening 3–1 away victory over Miami FC followed by another on March 29 in a 2–3 home loss against Colorado Springs Switchbacks.

 Personal life

 Quinn is the son of the former Everton player and United States international Brian Quinn.

-Quinn is a 2010 graduate of Mt Carmel High School in San Diego, California.
+Quinn is a 2010 graduate of Mt.
+Carmel High School in San Diego, California.